StudiousPillow/MinecraftHostOnOff/README.md

 # Install
 ## Prerequisite

-Have a linux server hosted somewhere with a
+Have a linux server hosted somewhere with:
+- minimum of 8G RAM, 6 CPU, 1Gbps, 100G disk size
 - fixed public IP
-- specific port open (firewall settings), usually ...
+- specific port open (firewall settings), usually 25565
-- volume size of at least ...
--

-The client side start script will depend on the host.
+The client side start script will depend on the host API.
 It just needs to start the virtual cloud machine and the server will launch on startup.

 ## Server
-Clone the git on the server and the client.
+- Clone the git on the server and the client.

-[Download](https://files.minecraftforge.net/net/minecraftforge/forge) and launch the installer
+- [Download](https://files.minecraftforge.net/net/minecraftforge/forge) and launch the installer

-Put the exact name of the jar file created in params.sh (for server_start.sh).
+- Put the exact name of the jar file created in params.sh (for server_start.sh).

-Change the "false" to "true" in the eula.txt.
+- Change the "false" to "true" in the eula.txt.

-Modify the minecraft_server.service to have the right filepaths then copy it to /etc/systemd/system/minecraft_server.service then run sudo systemctl daemon-reload sudo systemctl enable minecraft_server.service
+- Modify the minecraft_server.service to have the right filepaths then copy it to /etc/systemd/system/minecraft_server.service then run sudo systemctl daemon-reload sudo systemctl enable minecraft_server.service